-We are relaunching our Friends Group at the Oak House in 2013.
-If you are interested in joining in, volunteering and helping to raise money for events and activities etc please call 0121 553 0759 to register your interest.
+We relaunched our Friends Group at the Oak House in 2013.
+If you are interested in joining in, volunteering on site and helping to raise money for events and activities, help to run our tearoom or help to garden the grounds etc please call 0121 553 0759.

 Other information for visitors

 - Entrance to Oak House is usually free, but there is sometimes a small charge for some activities.

 - Opening times may vary for special activities, please ring site for details.

 - There is currently no disabled access to the first floor of the house.

 - We are unable to accommodate pushchairs inside the museum building but we can in the visitor centre.